raphaelouthier/raphaelouthier.github.io/content/projects/kasan/kasan_0_intro.md

 Until recently, my strategy to debug code that aims to work on a microcontroller has been to code it in pure-C (no assembly) and to make it somehow work in a userspace process.
 That allowed me to debug it using gdb and valgrind.

-Though this strategy works for abstract pieces of the kernel (not dependent of the actual hardware, ex : file-system, scheduler, resource tracking, etc...), this is hardly achievable for hardware-dependent ones, like drivers.
+Though this strategy works for abstract pieces of the kernel (not dependent on the actual hardware, ex : file-system, scheduler, resource tracking, etc...), this is hardly achievable for hardware-dependent ones, like drivers.
 One could think that we could just write an emulator of some sort and again run the driver in an emulated way.
-This works but will only give the coverage on the behavior that the emulator supports.
-Failure to emulate an HW feature will lead to lack of actual coverage on that feature when ran in real HW.
+This works but will only give coverage on the behavior that the emulator supports.
+Failure to emulate an HW feature will lead to lack of actual coverage on that feature when run in real HW.

 The best coverage we can get is to test the code under real operation conditions.

-To achieve that, we need our favorite debug tools to work in embedded platforms.
+To achieve that, we need our favorite debug tools to work on embedded platforms.

 # Let's make enemies